HarshaVardanDonta/privacy-policy/TOMOPrivacy.md

 ## Changes To This Privacy Policy

-This Privacy Policy is effective as of [[Date]] and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.
+This Privacy Policy is effective as of 03-09-2023 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.

-Nolar reserve the right to update or change our Privacy Policy at any time and you should check this Privacy Policy periodically.
-If we make any material changes to this Privacy Policy, we will notify you either through the email address you have provided we, or by placing a prominent notice onour app.
+TOMO reserve the right to update or change our Privacy Policy at any time and you should check this Privacy Policy periodically.
+If we make any material changes to this Privacy Policy, we will notify you either through the email address you have provided us, or by placing a prominent notice on our app.

 ## Contact Information